 - The qtree.sty package (Jeff Siskind and Alexis Dimitriadis) was written for typesetting linguists’ syntactic trees, and can also be adapted to logicians’ purposes.
 There is a useful tutorial for using qtree for logic here: LaTeX and tableaux (Charles Pence)

-Another package written for linguists is synttree, which has a pleasing simple syntax in use (Matijs van Zuijlen).
+- Another package originally written for linguists is synttree, which has a pleasing simple syntax in use (Matijs van Zuijlen).

-Another possibility, I suppose, is to turn upside down trees as used for setting Gentzen-style natural deduction proofs.
-Thus, if you use the recommended bussproofs, the command \rootAtTop will specify that a proof has its root at the top (and \alwaysRootAtTop makes this behaviour persist).
+Another possibility, I suppose, is to turn upside down buss proofs trees (the command \rootAtTop will specify that a proof has its root at the top, and \alwaysRootAtTop makes this behaviour persist).
 Of course, you won’t then get nicely sloping lines joining nodes at branch points!

 For more advice on trees, see